 The purpose is to mix many Color Table to update the main Color Table for example.

-To avoid an error, a notification asks you to confirm the action.
+To avoid an error, a notification asks

 To export you Color Table into different format, you just have to click right and choose your kind of file.